Family and Medical Leave Act

 The 12-month period during which you may take up to 12 weeks of FMLA leave is the 12-month period measured forward from the date your first FMLA leave begins.
 Your entitlement to FMLA leave for a birth expires at the end of the 12-month period beginning on the date of the birth.
 The actual amount of FMLA leave you take after your child's birth or adoption should be mutually agreed upon with your supervisor, taking into account your doctor's recommendations and any birth-related complications or serious health conditions.
 In the case of military caregiver leave, the 12-month period shall be measured from the date your first FMLA leave to care for the covered military veteran begins.

 Under the FMLA, employees are required to provide the university with 30 calendar days of advanced notice prior to the expected start of FMLA leave, including requests for leave based on an expected birth, adoption or placement of a child in foster care.
 When a date of birth, adoption or placement of a child in foster care requires leave to begin in less than 30 days, notice must be provided as soon as is practical.

 In any case, when 30-day advance notice is not possible, the employee must provide as much advance notice as possible, ordinarily within less than two business days from the time they become aware of the need for leave.

-- Request FMLA leave by contacting an Absence Partner 30 days before a qualifying life event.
-HR will provide a packet of required forms.
+- Request FMLA leave by contacting an Absence Partner 30 days before a qualifying life event or by completing the required information found on the Public CARE Report.

 - Within 15 days of requesting leave, provide a written Certificate of Health Care Provider form from your physician for personal illness or the physician of your family member for a family illness.